MRIDUL896/Study-Pulse/README.md

 ### Tools and Technologies Use
 - ExpessJS in NodeJS : for server
 - Neon : for online postgres database
+- Resend : for sending email notifications
-- Sequelize : for object relational mapping (JS to Postgres commands conversion)
+- Sequelize : module for object relational mapping (JS to Postgres commands conversion)
-- Postman : for checking restful APIs and ease of development
+- Postman : for testing restful APIs and ease of development
-- Gituhub : for maintaining code
+- Github : for maintaining code

-## Progress
+# Progress
 Below is the small journal of my progress in this project.

 ### Day 1 (2 April, 2024)